 Flexible Rebate Program

 The Flexible Rebate Program encourages the growth and retention of primary employers in Boulder by offering rebates for primary employers who are looking to grow and expand within Boulder, provided they meet eligibility requirements and sustainability guidelines.
-Primary employers are defined as companies that receive at least 50% of their revenue from outside Boulder County.
+Primary employers are defined as companies of any size that receive at least 50 percent of their revenue from outside Boulder County.

 Boulder City Manager Jane S. Brautigam is authorized to consider approval of rebates for certain building permit taxes and fees, as well as sales and use taxes paid on fixed assets, such as equipment.
-The 2016 Economic Vitality Program budget for this program is $350,000.
+The 2019 budget for this program is $150,000.